AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 One may wish to use an external prover such as Isabelle, with rules defining a ghost function written in the prover input language.
-This can be done in |SPARK| by denoting the ghost function as an Import in lieu of providing a body for it.
+This can be done in SPARK 2014 by denoting the ghost function as an Import in lieu of providing a body for it.
 Of course such ghost functions cannot be executed.

-Specification in |SPARK| using an external prover:
+Specification in SPARK 2014 using an external prover:

 .. literalinclude:: ../../../testsuite/gnatprove/tests/RM_MS__other_proof_types_and_functions/stack_external_prover.ads
    :language: ada